What is PNH, or Paroxysmal Nocturnal Hemoglobinuria?

 Many healthy people have a small number of PNH stem cells.
 In people with PNH, however, these stem cells grow fast and make lots of mature PNH red blood cells.

 Some doctors believe this growth happens because people with PNH have bone marrow that is weaker than normal.
 This weakening may be caused by aplastic anemia or another mild and/or undiagnosed bone marrow failure disease.

-The course and impact of PNH varies a lot from person to person.
+The course and impact of PNH may vary from person to person.
 You may have only mild symptoms, or you may have severe symptoms and need medicines or blood transfusions.